 Wakame is best preserved when it is in its dry state so only soak what you need.
 To rehydrate wakame, soak it in water for 3-5 minutes (it will expand 6-10 times its dried size).
 To add to a recipe, soak wakame in stock, herbal/fruit tea or flavoured water.
 Since the soaking water is sweet and full of nutrients, don’t throw it out!
 You can drink it as a beverage on its own or use as a base for drinks, broths, stews or soups as you would stock.

-Visit our recipe section for culinary inspiration, but below are some simple ideas to get you started with using wonderful wakame in your cooking:
+Visit our recipe section for culinary inspiration, or try out these ideas on how to use wakame in your kitchen:

 - Stir-fries: Add the re-hydrated leaves or fronds to a stir fry with soba noodles, fish, mushrooms, daikon or other vegetables.